hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

 #### Summary

-`*innerHTML` sets the DOM `innerHTML` property of an element from a Nablla expression.
+`*innerHTML` sets the DOM `innerHTML` property of an element from a Sercrod expression.
 It is the low-level directive for inserting HTML markup as a string.
 The alias `n-innerHTML` behaves identically.